 “Sundown at Yosemite”

-This glowing oil on canvas painting, titled “Sundown at Yosemite”, is by the German American artist, Albert Bierstadt, and dates to 1863.
-Bierstadt was an artist who lived from 1830 to 1902 who was part of the Hudson River and Rocky Mountain Schools of art.
+“Sundown at Yosemite” is a beautiful oil on canvas painting by the German American artist, Albert Bierstadt, from 1863.
+Bierstadt was an artist who was prominent in both the Hudson River and Rocky Mountain Schools of art.

 “Sundown at Yosemite” is currently on display at the Museo Nacional Thyssen-Bornemisza in Madrid, Spain.